Affirm/affirm-merchant-sdk-android/README.md

 Affirm.configureWithAmount(affirmPromotionButton, null, 1100, true);
 ```

-Tapping on the `AffirmPromotionButton` automatically start prequal flow with more information.
+Tapping on the `AffirmPromotionButton` automatically start prequalification flow.

-(Optional) If you want to handle errors, you need to follow the steps below.
-Override onActivityResult so that affirm can handle the result.
+(Optional) If you want to handle errors, override onActivityResult so that affirm can handle the result.

 ```java
 @Override
 protected void onActivityResult(int requestCode, int resultCode, @Nullable Intent data) {